EmmetOD/Geospatial_SQL/README.md

+The following repository contains PostgreSQL and POSTGIS for geospatial operations.

 - Stolpersteine -
   These queries along with the corresponding CSV file allow for historical recoards relating to Jewish deportation in Berlin during 2nd World War to be explored.
-  Such as these choropleth maps below.
+  Such as these choropleth maps below. *Note this CSV only contains information on Stolpersteine (Memorial stones) not actual deporations, hence the respectively low numbers.

   ![Deportations Per District w:Points](https://github.com/user-attachments/assets/856a3ba3-339a-4f21-aeaf-3ede2ae5fd28)